ghostfolio/ghostfolio/README.md

 Ghostfolio is **100% free** and **open source**.
 We encourage and support an active and healthy community that accepts contributions from the public - including you.

+Make sure you check out our [Contributing guidelines](./CONTRIBUTING.md).

 Not sure what to work on?
 We have got some ideas.
 Please join the Ghostfolio [Slack](https://join.slack.com/t/ghostfolio/shared_invite/zt-vsaan64h-F_I0fEo5M0P88lP9ibCxFg) channel or tweet to [@ghostfolio\_](https://twitter.com/ghostfolio_).
 We would love to hear from you.

 If you like to support this project, get [**Ghostfolio Premium**](https://ghostfol.io/en/pricing) or [**Buy me a coffee**](https://www.buymeacoffee.com/ghostfolio).